apisnetworks/apiscp-docs/notes/errata.md

-# Lumen
+# Laravel

 ## Facade usage

 ### Background

-apnscp ships with Laravel Lumen to provide framework for Horizon, a job dispatcher. apnscp conflicts with Laravel's facade accessors, namely Auth.
+apnscp ships with Laravel 5.5 to provide framework for Horizon, a job dispatcher. apnscp conflicts with Laravel's facade accessors, namely Auth.

 ### Solution